timavidon/Results-summary-component/README.md

 ### Continued development

-To improve the responsive design and to improve my overall skills. learn to the best practices.
+To improve the responsive design and to improve my overall skills and learn the best practices.